EiriasValar/FF4FE-Tracker/README.md

 - Enable the Crystal when under Owin:crystal and the requisite number of objectives are completed
 - Hide the Objectives section when no objectives are active
+- Handle the Forge objective as value for the Kokkol location: can't currently gate a value by multiple things.
+If this is the only use-case, maybe add another Pseudo value which is enabled by having both items, rather than adding broad support for multiple-requirement gates?
+- Make it clearer why dismissed locations reappear because of a gated objective's requirement being met.
+Show the same crystal icon as the objectives?
+Might also want to check off key items on dismiss, though that gets hairy.

 # TOMAYBEDOs
 - Pull some types out of Location.elm, it's getting overloaded.
 Though they're